Featured Projects

 Changing Culture & Building Power: Evaluating Berkeley’s Sugar-Sweetened Beverage Tax

 From 2023-2024, the Praxis Project partnered with Shayla Spilker Consulting to conduct a 10-year impact evaluation using a culturally responsive, mixed-methods approach that combined retrospective analysis and data collection with residents, advocates, and program participants.
-Grounded in a story-centered methodology, the evaluation examined how tax revenues supported systems change, strengthened community power, and contributed to culture shifts around health within the city of Berkeley.
+Grounded in a story-centered methodology, the evaluation examined how tax revenues supported systems change, strengthened community power, and contributed to health-related shifts within the city of Berkeley.
 This work culminated in a public-facing report with recommendations for Berkeley and other municipalities considering similar policies, while also informing real-time strategic decision-making related to the City’s 2024 ballot efforts to extend the tax.

-Women’s Opportunity Fund Research & Design.
+Women’s Opportunity Fund Research & Design

 Council District 8: Reimagining Community Investment